tedhudek/sandbox/eight-essential-tips.md

 * There are a lot of useful things you can ask.
 Here's another one.
 Ask people how your request fits in their priority list.
 Just a high level ping can really increase the odds of a speedy turnaround.
 * Ask for feedback.
 At Microsoft, we actually have a tool for requesting feedback.
 Requesting feedback is great, because not only are you getting suggestions for improvement, but you're also letting people know that you care about the quality of your work, and that you care if they got what they needed from you.
 Show people you're interested in taking care of them!
 People love that.
 * Ask by being in the right place at the right time.
 I used to camp out in the lounge of the feature team first thing in the morning.
 They would come in, see me, and frequently they would say: "Seeing you reminds me, I'd been meaning to tell you about some super important thing."
 * One of my favorite questions is: how did you get started with that?
 Somebody was doing something different previously, then one day they decided to start doing something new.
-It must have been something big to cause someone to change their behavior.
+What was the inflection point that caused them to change their behavior?
 You can learn a lot by finding out how something started. user experience, share insight w feature team

 2. Listen.